 Product Ops is a function that continuously improves alignment, communications, and overall everyday workflows.
 But great Product Op Managers go beyond focusing on operations.
 They enable teams, vertical alignment, and cross-functional collaboration by positioning themselves as a strategic partner.

 Product operations lead and orchestrates the entire product org to achieve the best possible outcomes.
 In this post, I’ll cover the 7 habits of highly effective product operations managers.

 It may seem like Product Ops was developed only to serve product managers.
 However, this is only partly true.

 Today’s Product Op leaders view the entire product organization and their internal stakeholders (i.e., engineering leads, product marketing team, sales) as the customer they serve.

 As product-centric companies scale, there will be no shortage of misalignment, lack of roadmap visibility, dependency management, and communication overhead.
-For these reasons, Product Ops must expand their reach beyond Product Managers.
+For these reasons, product operations must expand their reach beyond Product Managers.
 You have the opportunity to be viewed as a strategic partner, connecting various teams and keeping everyone focused.

 By taking a broader view of who you serve, you can own more responsibilities such as:

 When you understand that you serve more than one customer, you are ready to start enabling outcomes.